-Agreed-Upon Procedure Results Managements' Response the signed checks to an employee to mail who is not responsible for processing payments. ~ 10 For each location selected under #8 above, obtain the entity's non-payroll disbursement transaction population (excluding cards and travel reimbursements) and obtain management's representation that the population is complete.
+Non-Payroll Disbursements - General (excluding credit card/debit card/fuel card/P-Card purchases or payments) Agreed-Upon Procedure Results Managements' Response the signed checks to an employee to mail who is not responsible for processing payments. a third employee (neither the authorized signer or Accounts Payable Clerk) completing the bank reconciliation.
+In the future, an employee other than the accounts payable clerk will mail the payments.
+10 For each location selected under #8 above, obtain the entity's non-payroll disbursement transaction population (excluding cards and travel reimbursements) and obtain management's representation that the population is complete.
 Randomly select 5 disbursements for each location, obtain supporting documentation for each transaction and: a.
-Observe that the disbursement matched the related original invoice/billing statement. b.
+Observe that the disbursement matched the related original invoice/billing statement.
+Disbursements are supported by documentation.
+The results did not include findings or criticism. b.
 Observe that the disbursement documentation included evidence (e.g., initial/date, electronic logging) of segregation of duties tested under #9, as applicable.
-Disbursements are supported by invoices.
-Disbursement documentation included evidence of segregation of duties.
-The results did not include findings or criticisms.
-The results did not include findings or criticisms.
+Segregation of duties was observed on disbursement documentation.
+The results did not include findings or criticism.
+11 Using the entity's main operating account and the month selected in Bank Reconciliations procedure #3A, randomly select 5 non-payroll-related electronic disbursements (or all electronic disbursements if less than 5) and observe that each electronic disbursement was (a) approved by only those persons authorized to disburse funds (e.g., sign checks) per the entity's policy, and (b) Invoices were available for each electronic disbursement tested; however, there was no indication of approval by an authorized signer.
+Few transactions occur that are electronically disbursed.
+Once processed, the transactions are entered into the general ledger by a separate employee than the accounts payable clerk.
+Then the account is reconciled by a third employee.
+In the future, we will document that these payments were approved.